Melanoma Is a Potentially Fatal Form of Skin Cancer

 Using Molecular Diagnostics to Help Guide Melanoma Therapy

-Myriad Genetic Laboratories has developed myPath® Melanoma, a clinically validated test to be used as an adjunct to histopathology when the distinction between a benign nevus and a malignant melanoma cannot be made confidently by histopathology alone.
-The test measures the expression of 23 genes by qRT-PCR methodology and distinguishes melanoma from nevi with a sensitivity of 90% and a specificity of 91%.
+myPath® Melanoma may be used as an adjunct to histopathology when the distinction between a benign nevus and a malignant melanoma cannot be made confidently by histopathology alone.
+Reasons that definitive diagnosis may not be achievable by histopathology include indeterminate/ambiguous histopathologic features, diagnostic disagreement among physicians, or indications that additional workup or consultation are necessary.
+The test measures the expression of 23 genes by qRT-PCR methodology and distinguishes melanoma from nevi with a sensitivity of 90-94% and a specificity of 91-96%.
 6

 An algorithm is applied that combines the measurements of gene expression, assigns a weight to each gene component, and establishes a threshold value.
 The result is a single numerical score that classifies a melanocytic lesion as ‘likely benign’, ‘likely malignant’, or ‘indeterminate’. myPath Melanoma has been clinically validated utilizing rigorous laboratory processes to produce a precise and reproducible result.
 The myPath Melanoma test has been shown to: • Reduce indeterminate diagnoses • Increase diagnostic confidence • Personalize treatment recommendations